Pedestrian struck, killed by train in New Iberia

 Trending News

-While the investigation is ongoing, several railroad crossings are closed in the parish.
+Several railroad crossings were closed in the parish but have since reopened.

 More News